Mike Hargrove: Cleveland Indians

-On June 20, 1998 Hargrove, who had been wearing #21 to that point, switched to #30 to accommodate the Indians retiring #21 in honor of Bob Lemon.
+On June 20, 1998, Hargrove, who had been wearing #21 to that point, switched to #30 to accommodate the Indians retiring #21 in honor of Bob Lemon.
 In the 1998 American League Championship Series, the Indians led the series by winning two of the first three against the New York Yankees.
 However, they were outscored by a margin of 18-8 in the next three games to lose the series, which was the last ALCS appearance for Cleveland until 2007.

-A managing error by Hargrove on July 22, 1999 led to the first Indians pitcher to bat in an American League park since 1977, as Manny Ramirez was penciled in at the designated hitter position while Alex Ramirez was listed at right field, but somehow Manny entered the game at right field, thereby nullifying the DH when the opposing manager noticed.
+A managing error by Hargrove on July 22, 1999, led to the first Indians pitcher to bat in an American League park since 1977, as Manny Ramirez was penciled in at the designated hitter position while Alex Ramirez was listed at right field, but somehow Manny entered the game at right field, thereby nullifying the DH when the opposing manager noticed.
 Charles Nagy had to bat and pitch at the DH spot (7th) in the eventual loss.
 The Indians lost in the 1999 American League Division Series after winning the first two games over Boston (in their third matchup in the last five years), as their starting pitching faltered, seeing their Game 3 starter leave after four innings and their Game 4 starter have to start on three days rest.
-In Game 4, Cleveland lost 23-7 and then lost 12-8 in Game 5 in Cleveland.
-He was fired on October 15, 1999 by general manager John Hart depsite being under contract for 2000 with an option for 2001.
+In Game 4, Cleveland lost 23–7 and then lost 12–8 in Game 5 in Cleveland.
+He was fired on October 15, 1999, by general manager John Hart despite being under contract for 2000 with an option for 2001.
 The decision was made not due to the collapse in the series but rather one done over internal discussions internally past week, citing a need for a new atmosphere.
 Hargrove felt that the team lacked a true ace in pitching, while Hart felt that the team they had assembled on budget was a quality one; private sources felt Hargrove had lost the clubhouse, and he admitted that he may have been thought of as a distant manager.
-He was the longest tenured Indian manager since Lou Boudreau (1942-1950), and his 721–591 record was second best in club history.
+He was the longest tenured Indians manager since Lou Boudreau (1942–1950), and his 721–591 record was second best in club history.

 Baltimore Orioles

-On November 3, 1999, the Baltimore Orioles signed him to manage the club on a three-year contract.
+On November 3, 1999, the Baltimore Orioles signed Hargrove to manage the club on a three-year contract.
 Hargrove was the second manager hired after the Orioles had fired Davey Johnson in 1997 (who Hargrove had faced in the 1996 ALDS and 1997 ALCS, winning the latter).
 He proved to be the second of seven managers that led Baltimore to a fifteen year drought from the postseason, with Hargrove finishing in fourth place in four seasons from 2000 to 2003.
 On October 29, 2003, he was let go by the Orioles.

 During an exhibition series between players from the US and Japan, Hargrove infamously stated that future MLB All Star and Gold Glove fielder Ichiro Suzuki, whom he would later manage, would be easy to defend on grass.